afsalthaj/afsalthaj.github.io/src/content/blog/the-ai-divide-engineers-who-multiply-problems-vs-engineers-who-eliminate-them.md

 A direct alternative: tighten contracts, make operations idempotent where it matters, simplify data shapes (for example append-only logs instead of shared mutable state) so fewer failure modes exist. **Adding services is easy.
 Removing the need for them is the harder and more valuable work.**

+**Assistants do not pick a direction for you** — they will help you sketch more boxes or help you delete them.
+What happens next is still a human habit.

 ## AI Makes Good Engineers <span class="accent-faster">Faster</span>.
 And Bad Ones <span class="accent-dangerous">Dangerous</span>.

 AI does not know if it is increasing or reducing complexity.
 It will generate more tests, services, layers, and code on request.